Mixing Bromine and Chlorine in Hot Tub Water: What You Need to Know

 During peak seasons, you may use the hot tub more often.
 Check bromine and chlorine levels daily.
 Wipe down surfaces and ensure the water is clear.

-In off-seasons, lower the heater settings, and use a secure cover to minimize debris and evaporation.
+Lower the heater settings in the off-season, and use a secure cover to minimize debris and evaporation.
 Checking chemical levels every few days should suffice.
-Don’t forget to regularly run the jets to keep the water moving.
+Don’t forget to run the jets to keep the water moving regularly.

 Maintaining Water Clarity and Hygiene